snkas/ns3-basic-sim-intro/chapters/4_ns3_building.md

 ## Building

-1. Go to the `basic-sim-exercise` folder:
+1. Go to the `ns3-basic-sim-intro` folder:

    ```
-   cd /path/to/basic-sim-exercise
+   cd /path/to/ns3-basic-sim-intro
    ```

 2. Extract ns-3.31.zip into a folder named `ns-3/`: